stripe-ruby-mock/stripe-ruby-mock/README.md

 ```

 ## Mocking Card Errors
+** Ensure you start StripeMock in a before filter `StripeMock.start`
 Tired of manually inputting fake credit card numbers to test against errors?
 Tire no more!

 ```ruby